 How Many Pacifier Clips do I Need and do I Need One At All?

-Not all parents are sold on the idea of pacifier clips.
+However, not all parents are sold on the idea of pacifier clips.
 This is largely due to the risk of strangulation if it gets wound around the baby’s neck.
 But you and your little one will both be less frustrated with the use of a clip.

 Pacifier clips serve one major purpose: to keep the pacifier near the baby.
-Baby’s drop their pacifiers at any given time, and it takes a few seconds for them to be dropped out of sight.
+Babies drop their pacifiers at any given time, and it takes a few seconds for them to be dropped out of sight.
 The essential trick here is to ensure the tether or ribbon is shorter than seven inches long.
 The shorter the ribbon, the less possibility of it wrapping around your baby’s neck.

 Are Pacifier Clips Safe to Sleep With?